 Know Your Worth: When It’s Time To Adjust Your Freelance Rate

+Finally, you also know that you will get an annual assessment.
+At this annual assessment, there is a chance that you will get a raise.
 I remember that when I worked a W-2 job, I could count on an annual raise as long as I was doing a good job.

 Therefore, it is important for you to use a freelance rate calculator to ensure that you are charging a fair rate for your work.

+When should you decide to raise your rates, and how much should you raise them?
 Always know your worth when bidding your rate.
-With all these deductions, like taxes, make sure that it will not compromise your salary.
+All these deductions, like taxes, ensure it will not compromise your salary.

+During tax season, some freelancers would use tax software to manage the deductions.
 There are a few key points that you should keep in mind.

 Use a Freelance Rate Calculator To Help You Develop Your Freelance Rates